 - Easier to change distributors in the future.
 A distributor switch will be much easier if the registration were in the third party DMAH’s name.
 There are currently a number of DMAH companies in Japan, but only a few reputable Japan DMAHs exist.

 - More costs upfront: using an independent third party entity as a Japan DMAH will cost the foreign medical device or drug manufacturer more money upfront since the DMAH will require fees to register your product as well as monthly fees for the DMAH services.
+Independent DMAH service providers typically offer two types of fee schedules: a flat monthly rate or a lower monthly rate plus a percentage of sales in Japan.

 - The foreign medical company’s subsidiary in Japan – Using a subsidiary, branch office, or representative office of the foreign medical company in Japan as the MAH.